briancgx/YOLOv11-Based_Triatoma_infestans_Detection/README.md

 This project implements a deep learning model based on YOLOv11 for the detection and classification of _Triatoma infestans_.
 It includes data segmentation, model training, and evaluation.
 The goal is to develop a robust and accurate AI solution for identifying this species in real-world scenarios.

 ## Problem Statement
 The manual identification of _Triatoma infestans_ is a time-consuming process prone to errors.
 Our model provides an automated and precise solution, reducing false positives and improving detection accuracy across different environments.

 ## How the System Works
 - The model is trained using YOLOv11 with images of Triatoma infestans and other species to minimize false positives.
 - An inference system allows real-time image analysis for detection.
--The model is evaluated using key metrics such as accuracy, sensitivity, and false positive rate.
+- The model is evaluated using key metrics such as accuracy, sensitivity, and false positive rate.

 ## Repository Structure
 - project/dataset - Dataset used for model training.